vmihalko/ksh/README.md

 **Note:** Do not add compiler flags that cause the compiler to emit terminal escape codes, such as `-fdiagnostics-color=always`; this will cause the build to fail as the probing code greps compiler diagnostics.
+Additionally, do not add the `-ffast-math` compiler flag; arithmetic bugs will occur when using that flag.

 For more information run
 ```sh